Exotic Forest Plants

 Successful exotic plant invasions are often facilitated by other plant and animal species that cause disruptions of forest ecology.
 This pattern is sometimes called a “cascade effect”.
 Interestingly, eradication of the exotic plant will not necessarily restore earlier conditions.
 Garlic mustard is one such exotic plant.

 Garlic mustard does best when white-tailed deer, slugs (exotic), earthworms (another exotic) and other forest components produce this cascade effect.
-When garlic mustard is successfully eradicated, restoration of the forest floor still fails
+When garlic mustard is successfully eradicated, restoration of the forest floor still fails.

 Garlic mustard tends to dominate the forest floor over time, helping to preclude regeneration of other plant species.
 It prefers richer, mesic soils that also support northern hardwood forest types.
 Viable seeds can persist in the soil for many years.